What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 In medicine

-Ledum shoots are used in the form of an infusion for respiratory diseases accompanied by a cough with difficult sputum: for acute and chronic bronchitis, acute laryngitis, acute tracheitis, acute and chronic pneumonia, whooping cough.
+Ledum shoots are used as an infusion for respiratory diseases accompanied by a cough with difficult to separate sputum: for acute and chronic bronchitis, acute laryngitis, acute tracheitis, acute and chronic pneumonia, whooping cough.

-In dermatology, wild rosemary preparations are used internally for allergic, pustular skin diseases, arthropathic, microbial, paratraumatic eczema, atopic dermatitis and externally for microbial and seborrheic eczema, acne, and furunculosis.
+In dermatology, wild rosemary preparations are used orally for allergic, pustular skin diseases, arthropathic, microbial, paratraumatic eczema, atopic dermatitis and externally for microbial and seborrheic eczema, acne, furunculosis.

 For children

-As a medicine, the infusion of crushed wild rosemary shoots can be used from the age of 18.
+As a medicine, an infusion of crushed wild rosemary shoots can be used from the age of 18.

 In garden culture

-Despite the poisonous properties of wild rosemary, this plant is often found in culture.
-Ledum grows slowly, but with proper care it can be present in heather gardens for a long time (more than 30 years).
-The plant hibernates without shelter.
+Despite poisonous properties wild rosemary, this plant is often found in cultivation.
+Ledum grows slowly, but with proper care can be present in heather gardens for a long time (more than 30 years).
+The plant overwinters without shelter.
 Reproduction is possible by seeds, cuttings and root division.
-The positive side of wild rosemary as an ornamental crop is that this plant does not need fertile soil and can live anywhere.
+On the positive side The advantage of wild rosemary as an ornamental crop is that this plant does not need fertile soil and can live anywhere.
 In addition, wild rosemary feels comfortable in the shade.

 At home

-In everyday life, wild rosemary leaves are used as an insecticidal agent, to destroy flies and other insects, fumigating rooms with them.
-Sprigs or leaves of wild rosemary are used to transfer clothing to protect against moths.
+In everyday life, wild rosemary leaves are used as an insecticidal agent to kill flies and other insects by fumigating rooms with it.
+Ledum twigs or leaves are used to cover clothes to protect against moths.

 Classification

-Marsh rosemary (Latin Ledum palustre L.) belongs to the heather family (Latin Ericaceae).
-The genus wild rosemary has 8 species distributed in the cold and temperate zones of the Northern Hemisphere.
+Marsh rosemary (lat.
+Ledum palustre L.) belongs to the heather family (lat.
+Ericaceae).
+The genus Ledum includes 8 species, common in the cold and temperate zones of the Northern Hemisphere.

 Botanical description

-The plant hibernates under the snow.
-Shoots not hidden under the snow cover die.
+The plant overwinters under the snow.
+Shoots not hidden under snow cover die.

 The plant is poisonous!
 Ledum has a strong specific odor that causes nausea, dizziness, and headache.